determines which forms ld evaluates

 user responded with the given keyword.

-Next, we discuss how the ld-query-control-alist
+Next, we discuss how the ld-query-control-alist assigns a default

 value to each query id.
 It assigns each id the first value paired